urbancamo/urbancamo.github.io/casio-basic/doc/casio-ascii-to-unicode-converter.md

    representing them in the Unicode file won't match how they will be displayed once defined.

  - Character with Casio Position 158 is a single character representing -1.
 There is no single codepoint unicode equivalent.
-I've picked the symbol `NOT SIGN`: `¬` as the closest I can find.
+I use superscript minus followed by 1.

 | Casio Position | Unicode Equivalent | Unicode CodePoint    | Unicode Description                      | Casio Description |